SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    1. Get the latch for the parent node
    2. Get the latch for the child node
-   3. Release all the latches accumulated along the path if the current node is "safe"
+   3. Release the latches on its ancestors if the parent node is "safe"

+      > A safe node is one that won't split or merge.

-      By "safe", we mean that the operation that this thread will do won't **effect parent nodes**:
+      By "safe", we mean that the operation that this thread will do won't **affect/modify the parent node**:

-      1. For a thread that tries to delete an item, the current node has at least "half" nodes + 1 so that if a coalescence will happen below it, it is "safe" to remove an item from the current node and finish the recursion.
+      1. For a thread that tries to delete an item, if the current node is more than half full, then the parent node is safe.

-         > The recursive coalescence and be ended in this node so that we don't
-         > need to worry about the parent nodes, and thus can release the latches
-         > on them.
+         If it is more than half full, even though you need to delete an item from it (By 1. directly removing an item from it 2. coalescence made by childre nodes), it won't need a coalescence so that the parent node won't be touched and modified.

-      2. For a thread that tries to insert an item, the current node is not full, meaning that **if we will do a split below it, there is room to accommodate the node that will be inserted into this node**.
+      2. For a thread that tries to insert an item, if the current node is not full, the parent node is safe.

-         > The cecursive split can be finished in this node so that we don't
-         > need to worry about the parent nodes, and thus can release the latches
-         > on them.
+         Even though we will insert an item to the current node, it won't be splitted so that the parent node won't be touched and modified.

       3. For a thread that tries to find an item, it will always be safe.

       > Pro tip on realeasing latches on the parent nodes:
       >
       > Releasing the collected latchs **from top to bottom** would be more
-      > efficient as latches that are closer to the Root blocks a larger
+      > efficient as latches that are closer to the Root block a larger
       > portion of nodes.

+   > By this approach, after traversing to the target leaf node (we only konw
+   > if it is really safe until we reach the leaf, the origin of all changes),
+   > for insert and delete, we ONLY hold the write locks to the nodes that
+   > we will really modify.
+   >
+   > Beforing reaching the leaf node, we are holding lock **defensively**.

 3. How the Latch Crabbing would solve the last issue: